Table of contents

-The YangMing Electric Standing Desk is a nice option for a home workstation at only $229.99 (at the time of publishing) and creating a flexible ergonomic home office solution.
+The YangMing Electric Standing Desk is a nice option for a home workstation and for creating a flexible ergonomic home office solution.

 With electric lifting and a large workspace area on the tabletop, it allows for a personalized approach to working at home or in an office.
 A cable connector on the desktop space gets your cables all in one spot and cleaned up.

 Atlantic Height-Adjustable Desk with Casters

 If you have issues with your desk rolling away, we made a guide for how to deal with a rolling chair on uneven floors.
 The same concepts apply for a standing desk with wheels!

 What we like about this standing desk is its under-table cable and storage basket that you can use for wires or products that are used less frequently.
 The height of this desk adjusts from 28” to 41.3” and has four casters for increased mobility.
 These work great around a small shared office or a home office in a house or in an apartment.

 The Mind Reader Multipurpose Home Office Computer Desk is, incredibly, one of the most affordable options on our list and comes with a set of great features.